DG-Devil/ImageQualityCategorizer/README.md

 # 📸 Image Quality Categorizer

 A simple desktop app built using Python and Tkinter that categorizes your images by quality (Low, 360p, 480p, 720p, 1080p+).
+And it also tells the Quality rate of your images
 You can also download categorized images as ZIP files directly from the app!

 ---